Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Acknowledgements

 \section{Acknowledgements}

-The work of Maryam Samavaki and Sampsa Pursiainen are supported by the Academy of Finland Centre of Excellence (CoE) in Inverse Modeling and Imaging 2018–2025 (decision 336792) and project 336151; Arash Zarrinnia is financed by a scholarship from the K. N. Toosi University of Technology; Fernando Galaz Prieto's and Santtu Söderholm's work has been funded by the ERA PerMED (PerEpi) project 31213447121; Joonas Lahtinen's work has been funded by Väisälä Fund; Yusuf Oluwatoki Yusuf was supported by the Magnus Ehrnrooth Foundation through the graduate student scholarship.
+The work of Maryam Samavaki and Sampsa Pursiainen is supported by the Academy of Finland Centre of Excellence (CoE) in Inverse Modelling and Imaging 2018–2025 (decision 336792) and project 336151; Yusuf Oluwatoki Yusuf was supported by the Magnus Ehrnrooth Foundation through the graduate student scholarship; Arash Zarrin Nia has been funded by a scholarship from the K. N. Toosi University of Technology; Santtu Söderholm's work has been funded by the ERA PerMED (PerEpi) project AoF 344712; Joonas Lahtinen's work has been funded by Väisälä Fund; Fernando Galaz Prieto's work has been funded by the ERA PerMed (PerEpi) project AoF 344712.